 The dietary needs of your dog will vary depending on their size and breed.
+If you’ve just got a new dog there are a few things to look out for!
 When you are buying your dog’s food, look out for the guidance on the packaging to ensure you are feeding them the correct portion size.
 Robbie would just eat and eat if we let him so always go by the measurements instead of trying to gauge your dog’s hunger!

 Try to choose a healthy dog food that contains natural ingredients and also free from artificial ingredients, preservatives and colours.
 We’ve been feeding Robbie James Wellbeloved natural dog food as it provides all the nutritional goodness your dog requires without cheap bulking ingredients or artificial preservatives.
 It’s also available in grain-free.

 If you aren’t sure what food to feed your dog or they have specific dietary requirements, the best option is often to consult a vet, who can advise on your dog’s exact needs.

 When changing your dog’s food, ensure it’s a gradual change as a sudden change can affect their digestive health.

 Treats are a really good way to reward your dog for good behaviour, help with training or just to strengthen your bond, but you need to be really careful that you are giving them the right foods or they could be detrimental to their health.

 Instead of treating your dog with food from your plate, it’s best to use ready-made doggy treats as you know they’ve been designed specifically for purpose and you know they won’t be harmful to your pet.